 They give people money to buy a house.

-People can't pay it back and get foreclosed on.
+People can't pay it back.

 You know something?